AI Summary of Peer-Reviewed Research

 Research area:NursingHealthReligion, Spirituality, and Psychology

-Why the authors say this matters: The authors conclude that the findings indicate a need for culturally responsive spiritual care education and institutional frameworks.
-They say these should recognize spiritual care as a core professional nursing competency within Islamic healthcare settings.
+The authors conclude that the findings support the need for culturally responsive spiritual care education and institutional frameworks.
+They suggest these should recognize spiritual care as a core professional nursing competency within Islamic healthcare settings.

-What worked and what didn't: The findings suggest that nurses understood spiritual care through five themes: spiritual care through an Islamic lens; the sacred dimensions of nursing practice; navigating professional and religious boundaries; family-centered spiritual support; and nurses' personal spiritual resources and challenges.
-Spiritual care was described as compassionate presence, ethical mediation, family facilitation, and meaning-centered communication.
+Five themes emerged: spiritual care through an Islamic lens; the sacred dimensions of nursing practice; navigating professional and religious boundaries; family-centered spiritual support; and nurses' personal spiritual resources and challenges.
+Nurses often experienced spiritual care as a form of worship, or ibādah, and described it as part of their professional role.

 Key points

-• Spiritual care was linked to Islamic moral and spiritual values and sometimes described as worship (ibādah).
+• Spiritual care was linked to Islamic moral and spiritual values.

 Disclosure